evanx/redex/README.md

 Both Redis and Node have single-threaded event loops, which simplifies concurrency.

-We use Redis for message queues and "shared memory" accessed by Redix processors, and our microservices.
+We use Redis for message queues and "shared memory" accessed by Redix processors, and our application's microservices.

 Our processors are message-passing "actors," and otherwise must use Redis transactions.

-## Examples
+## Basic examples

 ### FileImporter